Originally posted on 11/08/2016

 Keep reading to understand what private investigators can and cannot do.

 First and foremost, private investigators cannot wiretap people's phones.
 Many people ask private investigators to record phone calls.
 While private investigators are physically capable of doing this, wiretapping a phone requires the consent of the other party.
 Good luck obtaining this kind of consent from anyone.
+Additionally, private investigators cannot hack into computers to obtain information, as this is illegal and a violation of privacy.

 Cannot Trespass on Private Property